**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 Is It Wise to Lift a Celebratory Glass of Wine, or Will It Taint Your Skin’s Recovery?

-Why Alcohol needs to be Avoided:
+Why Alcohol Should Be Avoided:

 • Blood thinning – Can increase bleeding, making the tattoo take longer to heal.